-In our most up to date measurements, Over 86% of our learners achieved their Literacy and Numeracy qualification at level 4 with 63% at level 5.
+In our most up to date measurements, Around 86% of our learners achieved their Literacy and Numeracy qualification at level 4 with 69% achieving at level 5.
 This is a key measure for our School which we are working hard to improve on over time.